fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 tag: "tech"
 ---

 I was offered to start an interesting venture: to curate a course for software engineering and to build a platform that aims at sharing my experience of getting into software engineering.
 Tons of platforms provide the same, but none of them are as comprehensive as I would like them to be.
-While fundamentally I want to impart knowledge for free, I also do not have enough time to sit with everybody and teach them.
+While fundamentally I want to impart knowledge for free, I also do not have enough time to make sit with everybody and teach them.
 Hence, this idea of crafting a self-sustaining curriculum capable of imparting software engineering skills to anyone keen on learning seemed apt.

 This became the guiding principle behind *cbrtl*, the platform I am building.
 Initially, [Srijan](https://injuly.in) and I thought of starting cbrtl, an open-source cult that comes together as a community to build fun stuff together.